aachal-kumari123/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
+Bascially this is my practice project ,
-I make  this employee  management system  by using Java language,Swing,AWT,Mysql.
+I make  this employee  management system  project  by using Java language,Swing,AWT,Mysql.